Baloch people: Women

 In general, Baloch women's rights and equality have improved in the recent years due to political movements within Baloch society.
-However, despite the progress, Baloch and international women's rights organizations still report significant human rights issues related to gender equality, forced marriages, honor killings.
+However, despite the progress, Baloch and international women's rights organisations still report significant human rights issues related to gender equality, forced marriages, and honour killings.

 Baloch women have taken the lead in the new wave of Baloch movements and have emerged as leaders and advocates for Baloch rights.
 In the movement of Baloch Long March two baloch women leading the movement for justice and equality in Baloch society against human rights violations and enforced disappearances in Balochistan.
 Mahrang Baloch and Sammi Deen Baloch the leader of the Baloch Yakjehti Committee and Voice for Baloch Missing Persons and have been prominent advocate for the rights of Baloch people.
 In December 2024, Marang Baloch was included on the BBC's 100 Women list.
-Sammi Baloch has been honored with the Asia Pacific Human Rights Award for 2024, presented by Front Line Defenders.
+Sammi Baloch has been honoured with the Asia Pacific Human Rights Award for 2024, presented by Front Line Defenders.
 The award ceremony took place in Dublin, Ireland.